 8.3.
 Network firewall and Virtual Private Network

-CSAG compute infrastructure sits within the UCT intranet and falls under the broader UCT security policies and services.
-This ensures that network access to CSAG servers and computer services is carefully controlled and limited to authorized users only.
+CSAG compute infrastructure is part of the UCT intranet and is covered by the broader UCT security policies and services.
+This ensures that network access to CSAG servers and computer services is carefully controlled and limited to authorised users only.

 UCT broader security policy